Double Click to Edit Text in ReactJS

 And there you have it!
 You’ve now seen how to click to edit elements in ReactJS!

-Step 10: Run the Application
+Run the Application

 Take a look at your app in the browser by running:

-You can also see my live version:
+You can also try editing this tutorial’s live version.

 Although this article used a simple React project to illustrate how to double-click to edit a web page’s text, the principles covered apply to any React application.
 So, you can use the concepts you’ve learned to add validations or make images (or an entire webpage) editable on double-click.